turri21/Senhor/README.md

 Known issues:

+Lunar Battle: No Controls https://github.com/MiSTer-devel/Arcade-BlackWidow_MiSTer/issues/7

+Space Encounters: No Controls

 IremM90: Bomber Man World - New Dyna Blaster - Global Quest - If "ROM PO CHECK ERROR" is displayed load the "Bomber Man - Dyna Blaster" first and then while it runs load the "Bomber Man World - New Dyna Blaster - Global Quest" afterwards.
 Alternatively, you can try to reset the core several times until it passes the check.
+Issue present in BGA SDRAM modules.

 IremM92: A not good "NG" message is displayed on the initial ROM checking.
 Some games are stuck at the RAM/ROM verification screen such as R-Type Leo.
 Possible fix: Reset the core several times.
+Issue present in BGA SDRAM modules.